Anready/SplitCost/README.md

 We value your feedback and ideas for improving SplitCost.
 Join our [Discord server](https://discord.gg/8HrYtdQQqZ) to discuss new features and report issues.

 ### Planned Features
-- Enhanced synchronization options.
+- [ ] Enhanced synchronization options.
-- Advanced charting and reporting tools.
+- [ ] Advanced charting and reporting tools.
-- Improved UI/UX for a better user experience.
+- [x] Improved UI/UX for a better user experience.

 ## Acknowledgements

 - Thanks to all our contributors for their hard work and dedication.
 - Special thanks to the open-source community for their valuable tools and libraries.
+[Mzip](https://mvnrepository.com/artifact/com.github.ghost1372/Mzip-Android/0.4.0), [PyChart](https://github.com/PhilJay/MPAndroidChart), [Exp4J](https://mvnrepository.com/artifact/net.objecthunter/exp4j/0.4.8)

 ## Contact